 A final class of tools for assessing website safety are toolbars and add-ons to whatever browser you use.

-What I’ve listed here are several tools and techniques you can use to gather data, or perhaps at least avoid the most obviously malicious sites, but the risk remains.2
+What I’ve listed here are tools and techniques you can use to gather data, or perhaps at least avoid the most obviously malicious sites, but some risk always remains.

 What I can say is this: give these tools and techniques a try, but take that information with a grain of salt.
 Use it as part of your own decision-making process.
 Read and understand the reviews, and see if they are fair and make sense.
 Know that your blocking solutions may not block every malicious site, and continue to view every link cautiously.